drsimonj/pipelearner/README.md

 Things to know about `learn_models()`:

--   It can be called multiple times within the pipeline (unlike the other `learn_*()` functions).
+-   Unlike the other `learn_*()` functions, it can be called multiple times within the pipeline.
 -   It is called implicitly by `pipelearner()` when arguments beyond a data frame are supplied.
 For example, `pipelearner(d, l, f, ...)` is equivalent to `pipelearner(d) %>% learn_models(l, f, ...)`.
 -   Its arguments can all be vectors, which will be expanded to all combinations.
-This making it easy to do things like compare many models with the same formulas, compare many different formulas, or do grid-search.
+This makes it easy to do things like compare many models with the same formulas, compare many different formulas, or do grid-search.

 For example, the following fits two models with three formulas: